 Get a second opinion on your outfit

 One man's resplendent shirt is another's technicoloured nightmare.
 No matter how confident you are in your outfit, it's always worth running it past an impartial eye the night before.

 When selecting your attire, consider your prospective employer's corporate culture.
 The sharp lines of that deep blue suit may win plaudits with three lawyers sitting across the table, but it'll do little to impress a casually clad web design boss.
 When getting a second opinion, make sure your accomplice knows a bit about the job you're going for.

 Once you've done as much of the above as you can, it's time to take your mind off of things entirely.
 Staying up all night cramming your notes or agonising about the perfect first impression may feel productive, but it will do little to help your freshness or clarity of thought on the day.

-We've all got our own ways to unwind ‒ cooking, reading, going for a jog, running a nice hot bath...
-Above all, make sure you leave enough time the night before to really let your mind settle.
+We've all got our own ways to unwind ‒ cooking, reading, going for a jog, running a nice hot bath... above all, make sure that you leave enough time the night before to really let your mind settle.

 If your go-to methods aren't cutting it, try some simple meditation.
 Mindfulness, which involves slow breathing and visualisation, is a tried and tested way to relax the brain.
 There are a number of resources that can help you get into it, like the app Headspace.
 It's free to download and can help you to achieve a clear head the night before your crunch interview.